-Students requesting accommodations or services from LMU because of a learning disability are required to submit documentation to determine eligibility for those accommodations or services in accordance with Section 504 and the ADA.
+Students requesting accommodations or services from LMU because of a learning disability or medical condition are required to submit documentation to determine eligibility for those accommodations or services in accordance with Section 504 and the ADA.
 A diagnosis of a learning disability does not necessarily qualify a student for academic accommodations under the law.
 To establish that a student is covered under Section 504 and the ADA, the documentation must indicate that the disability substantially limits some major life activity, including learning.

-The following guidelines are provided in the interest of assuring that documentation of a learning disability is complete and supports the student's request for accommodations.
+The following guidelines are provided in the interest of assuring that documentation of a learning disability or medical condition is complete and supports the student's request for accommodations.
 LMU will determine eligibility and appropriate services, case by case, based on the quality and completeness of the documentation submitted.
 The following requirements provide students, schools, and professional diagnosticians with a common understanding of the components of documentation that are necessary to validate the existence of a learning disability, the impact on the individual's educational performance, and the need for academic accommodations for the purpose of the ADA and Section 504.
 (10/05)

-- 1. A Qualified Professional Must Conduct the Evaluation The assessment must be administered by a trained and qualified (i.e., certified and/or licensed) professional (e.g., psychologist, school psychologist, neurophysiologist, education diagnostician, or student clinicians who are being supervised by a qualified professional) who has had direct experience with adolescents and adults with learning disabilities. - 2.
-Documentation must be Current.
+1. A Qualified Professional Must Conduct the Evaluation The assessment must be administered by a trained and qualified (i.e., certified and/or licensed) professional (e.g., psychologist, school psychologist, neurophysiologist, education diagnostician, who has had direct experience with adults who have experienced learning disabilities.
+For other medical conditions, a specialist who has evaluated the student must provide the documentation to include the diagnosis, treatment and recommended educational accommodations.

+2. Documentation must be Current

 Reasonable accommodations are based on the current impact of the disability on academic performance.
 In most cases, this means that a diagnostic evaluation should be age appropriate, relevant to the student's learning environment, and show the student's current level of functioning.
-If documentation does not address the individual's current level of functioning, a re-evaluation may be required. - 3.
-Documentation Must Include a Specific Diagnosis The report must include a clear and direct statement that a learning disability does or does not exist, including a rule out of alternative explanations of learning problems.
+If documentation does not address the individual's current level of functioning, a re-evaluation may be required.
+In most cases documentation would be within the past year of the student date for requesting accommodations at Lincoln Memorial University.

+3. Documentation Must Include a Specific Diagnosis

+The report must include a clear and direct statement that a learning disability does or does not exist, including a rule out of alternative explanations of learning problems.
 Terms such as "learning difficulty," "appears," "suggests," or "probable" do not support a conclusive diagnosis.

-4. Documentation Must be Comprehensive The documentation must include a summary containing relevant historical information, instructional interventions, related services, and age of initial diagnosis.
+4. Documentation Must be Comprehensive

+The documentation must include a summary containing relevant historical information, instructional interventions, related services, and age of initial diagnosis.
 The documentation must also include objective data regarding aptitude, achievement, and information processing.
 Test scores (standard scores, percentiles, and grade equivalents) must also be included in the documentation.